hiro2233/nuttx/nuttx/configs/sam4e-ek/README.txt

        debug output on UART0 can be enabled with:

        Build Setup:
-         CONFIG_DEBUG=y                    : Enable debug features
+         CONFIG_DEBUG_FEATURES=y           : Enable debug features
-         CONFIG_DEBUG_VERBOSE=y            : Enable verbose debug output
+         CONFIG_DEBUG_INFO=y               : Enable verbose debug output
          CONFIG_DEBUG_INPUT=y              : Enable debug output from input devices

-   11. This configuration can be re-configured to test the on-board LCD module.
+   10. This configuration can be re-configured to test the on-board LCD module.

        System Type -> AT91SAM3/4 Configuration Options